-Dr. Schleider has published >60 scientific articles and book chapters.
-She has created or co-created five open-access, single-session mental health programs, which have served >6,000 teens and adults to date.
-Based on these programs, Dr. Schleider wrote a self-help workbook, The Growth Mindset Workbook for Teens (New Harbinger).
-She is also co-editor of a forthcoming handbook for therapists, Low-Intensity Evidence-Based Interventions for Children and Young People (Oxford University Press) and is writing a nonfiction book (Little, Brown Book Group) on the power of brief interventions to transform mental health.
+Dr. Schleider has published more than 110 peer-reviewed articles.
+She has also created or co-created seven open-access, single-session mental health programs, which have reached >50,000 people to date.
+Based on these programs, Dr. Schleider and her colleagues wrote a self-help workbook, The Growth Mindset Workbook for Teens.
+She also co-edited the Oxford Guide to Brief and Low-Intensity Interventions for Children and Young People and wrote a nonfiction book, LITTLE TREATMENTS, BIG EFFECTS on how single-session interventions can transform mental health.

 To support individuals and institutions in scaling evidence-based SSIs, Dr. Schleider regularly consults for national and state-level health care organizations, digital health and social media companies, and providers across the globe.

 Dr. Schleider completed her PhD in Clinical Psychology at Harvard University in 2018, along with her Doctoral Internship in Clinical and Community Psychology at Yale School of Medicine.

 Links: Faculty Page | Google Scholar | Twitter | LinkedIn

 Books: LITTLE TREATMENTS, BIG EFFECTS | Growth Mindset Workbook for Teens | Oxford Guide to Brief and Low Intensity Interventions for Children and Young People

 Digital Mental Health Webinar Series Lecture, November 2022

 Wondros Podcast, September 2023